magiclen/favicon-generator/README.md

 Favicon Generator
 ====================

-It helps you generate favicons for different platforms.
+It helps you generate favicons with different formats and sizes.

 ## Help